 If you want to start reading, but don’t know where to start, the library is a great place to go.
-After all, it would be a real shame if you were to buy books that, once you start reading them, you realize they aren’t quite your thing.
-The beauty of the library is that you can simply bring them back.
-And try something else.
+After all, it would be a real shame if you were to buy books that, once you start reading them, you realize aren’t quite your thing.
+The beauty of the library is that you can simply bring them back and try something else.

 Try a new format

 Maybe reading a paper book is not for you; perhaps you’ll find an e-reader much nicer.
 Or even listening to an audio book?
 Lots of people like it when the story is ‘told’ to them.
-Furthermore, you can also dive into your story while in the car or doing your household chores.
+Furthermore, you can also dive into your story while you’re doing a morning run or your household chores.